VISITOR EXPERIENCE INITIATIVE

 The popularity of backcountry skiing and riding continues to increase in the Tetons—there are more and more users venturing into technical avalanche terrain each year.

 In fall of 2018, the Foundation purchased two weather stations (wind and snow) that were placed in the Surprise Lake area of Grand Teton National Park.
 Data from these sensors supports the Bridger-Teton Avalanche Center’s daily forecast and provides skiers and riders with more information before entering the park’s backcountry.

-The Foundation is also supporting a meteorological technician who assesses the snowpack and makes professional-level observations throughout Grand Teton National Park.
+The Foundation also supports a meteorological technician who assesses the snowpack and makes professional-level observations throughout Grand Teton National Park.
 The technician collaborates with Bridger-Teton Avalanche Center to create the daily forecast and write weekly snowpack summaries for the park.

 Be sure to visit http://jhavalanche.org/ for the most up-to-date information regarding avalanche conditions in the Teton Range.